-In 2023, the Company has made the following changes to interests in Group companies:
+In 2024, the Company made the following changes in interests in Group companies:

-• The Company increased its interest in the subsidiary Fluidra Finco, S.L. as a result of the long-term variable remuneration plan aimed at Fluidra, S.A.'s executive directors and management team and the subsidiaries that make up the consolidated group, with share-based equity instruments for a total amount of €4,100 thousand.
+• The Company increased its interest in the subsidiary Fluidra Commercial, S.A.U. (formerly Fluidra Finco, S.L.U.) as a result of the long-term variable remuneration plan aimed at Fluidra, S.A.'s executive directors and management team and the subsidiaries that make up the consolidated group, with sharebased equity instruments for a total amount of €2,574 thousand.

-In 2022, the Company made the following changes to interests in Group companies:
+In 2023, the Company made the following changes in interests in Group companies:

-• The Company increased its interest in the subsidiary Fluidra Finco, S.L. as a result of the long-term variable remuneration plan aimed at Fluidra, S.A.'s executive directors and management team and the subsidiaries that make up the consolidated group, with share-based equity instruments for a total amount of €7,508 thousand.
+• The Company increased its interest in the subsidiary, Fluidra Commercial, S.A.U. (formerly Fluidra Finco, S.L.U.), as a result of the long-term remuneration plan aimed at Fluidra, S.A.'s executive directors and management team and the subsidiaries that make up the consolidated group, with sharebased equity instruments for a total amount of €4,100 thousand.